17 Dependencies

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

-Would it make sense to put on socks before showering, or put on your shoes before your socks?
-Does it matter if you put on a shirt before or after you put on pants?
+Would it make sense to put on socks before showering or to put on your shoes before your socks?
+Does it matter if you put on a shirt before or after pants?

 The reality is that some of these activities logically need to occur before others.
-In fact, you could probably develop several different logical timelines that would allow you to complete each of these activities in a way that makes sense.
+You could probably develop several different logical timelines that would allow you to complete each in a way that makes sense.

-Referring to the requirements tree on the next page, you can see that requirement 9 depends on requirement 7, which depends on requirement 4, which depends on requirement 2, which depends on requirement 1.
-This means that implementation of requirement 8 must be delayed until requirements 7, 4, 2, and 1 are done.
+Referring to the requirements tree below, you can see that requirement 9 depends on requirement 7, which depends on requirement 4, which depends on requirement 2, which depends on requirement 1.
+This means the implementation of requirement 9 must be delayed until requirements 7, 4, 2, and 1 are done.

-Of course, this requirements tree seems too good to be true, because as you travel from the top of the tree (requirement 1) to its base, the requirement numbers grow in size in a very logical and satisfying manner.
-In reality, it’s very likely that your list of requirements won’t quite have this structure.
-For planning purposes, however, it’s going to be necessary for you to build this structure into them.
+Of course, this requirements tree seems too good to be true, because as you travel from the top of the tree (requirement 1) to its base, the requirement numbers grow logically and satisfyingly (i.e., lower numbers at the top, larger numbers at the bottom).
+In reality, your current list of requirements won’t likely quite have this structure.
+For planning purposes, however, it will be necessary for you to build this structure into them.

 How do we do this?
 We do this by renumbering our requirements so that those with no dependencies are listed first, and those with many dependencies are listed last.